Spring Cloud Tutorials – Introduction to Spring Cloud Config Server

 /{label}/{application}-{profile}.properties

-Here {application} refers to value of spring.config.name property, {profile} is an active profile and {label} is an optional git label (defaults to “master”).
+Here, {application} refers to the value of the spring.config.name property, {profile} is an active profile, and {label} is an optional git label (defaults to “master”).

-Now if you access the URL http://localhost:8888/catalogservice/default then you will get the following response with catalogservice default configuration details:
+Now, if you access the URL http://localhost:8888/catalogservice/default, you will get the following response with the catalogservice default configuration details:

 {